Educating your children about the importance of finance and prudent investments

 Open a children’s savings account

 Your children should be able to see their finances and understand where their money is being held.
-The more they know, the more they will understand and learn responsibility.
+The more they know, and the more you can guard against the problems of privilege, the more they will understand and learn responsibility.
 Opening a children’s savings account and setting up a regular payment can be hugely beneficial.
 Ensure that you show your children the statements and show them when interest is paid.
 Aside from the educational benefit, a savings account will help build up a future fund for your children and help with college payments etc.

 Involve them in your financial decisions

 As stated above, the more a child is involved, the more they will learn and take on board.
 When you are making financial decisions, it could be prudent to involve your children.
 They don’t have to have any say in the decision-making process.
 But, having an understanding of what is involved will help their knowledge and appreciation.
 You could even set them tasks relating to your budget and allow them to learn how money is used in the real world.
 A good starting example is going to a grocery store or buying a toy costs money.
 We usually recommend reading about how giving kids an allowance teaches your child about money.

 Ensure they understand the factors of risk and reward

 To gain a true understanding of investments, your children must have knowledge of risk and reward.
 If you create a savings account, you benefit by gaining interest, but you have to make regular payments which affect your available cash flow.
 If you invest in a stock, the value might rise and you could make a huge profit, adversely, the value might drop, and you could make a loss on your initial investment.
 With every financial investment, there is a myriad of risks, but also potential rewards.
 Does your child understand risk and reward?
 Do they understand the concept of risk management?